 The program begins each September and continues through 21 months, including a required summer session.
-Surgical Technology (SUR\) classes and clinical rotations are scheduled only during the day.
+Surgical Technology (SUR) classes and clinical rotations are scheduled only during the day.
 Pre-clinical and general education courses are campus-based.
 Summer session and clinical courses are scheduled at area hospitals including Connecticut Children's Medical Center, Hartford Hospital, Manchester Memorial Hospital, New Britain General Hospital, Waterbury General Hospital and Bay State Health System.
+Due to standards set by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), students are advised that the health care facilities to which they are assigned for clinical rotations may require that they submit to a criminal background check before beginning their clinical experiences.
 Graduates are prepared, eligible and encouraged to take an examination administered by the Association of Surgical Technologists to achieve the status of Certified Surgical Technologist.